crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/console.md

 ![console-overview](/img/console-overview.png)

-Once your [registration done](https://app.crowdsec.net/signup), follow the tour!
+Once your [registration is done](https://app.crowdsec.net/signup), follow the tour!

 You will be able to register any instance directly from `cscli`: